talifar/CIS-1051-Final-Project/README.md

 Also uploaded a pdf file of the rendered Quarto source code as GitHub only shows raw HTML code.
 This product was shown in video walkthrough, but I am uploading in case anyone wants to take a closer look.

+**Additional Note:** I am planning to continue developing this project beyond the course.
+As someone interested in cardiology and preparing to apply to medical school, this topic holds personal and professional importance for me.
+I hope to expand the analysis over time to explore more factors affecting cardiovascular health.